-As the weather changes, be sure to take extra steps to help prevent illnesses like the flu.
-Wash your hands and the hands of your children often and make sure to scrub with soap for at least 20 seconds.
-Be sure your hands are washed after blowing noses and sneezing.
+As the weather turns colder, it’s important to take extra steps to help prevent illnesses like the flu.
+Wash your hands and the hands of your children often, and make sure to scrub with soap for at least 20 seconds.
+Be sure to wash hands after blowing noses and sneezing.
 You may want to wash pacifiers and toys more often in the coming months as well.
-Another step is to have your children vaccinated with the Influenza vaccination.
-The CDC recommends that everyone 6 months of age and older should get the flu vaccine every season.
+Another prevention step is to have your children vaccinated with the Influenza vaccination.
+The CDC recommends that everyone 6 months of age and older get the flu vaccine every season.
 Call your pediatrician today to learn more.

-If your child comes down with a fever of 101 or higher please be sure to see your pediatrician and make other arrangements for child care.
+If your child comes down with a fever of 101 degrees or higher, please be sure to see your pediatrician and make other arrangements for child care.
 Many child care programs have a sick policy.
-You may want to follow up with your child care and refresh your memory of this policy.
-Some policies include but are not limited to the following:
+Now is a good time to follow up with your child care program and refresh your memory of this policy.
+Many policies include the following symptoms:

 - A fever above 101 degrees taken orally (102 degrees taken rectally or 100 degrees taken axillary – armpit)